 Esther Fairfax has now been teaching her mother's method for 54 years.
 She lives a few hours outside of London and is in her early eighties.
 She is strong, vibrant and dedicated to carrying on her mother’s legacy.
 She continues to teach those interested in practicing the purest form of barre.

 "If Lotte or I haven’t trained those teaching, the classes lack that essential element of authenticity and knowledge."

 — Esther Fairfax, daughter of Lotte Berk, creator of Barre

-Lotte Berk's method has evolved in varied directions around the globe in recent decades.
+Lotte Berk's method has evolved in different directions around the world.
 As a result, it can be challenging to tell which barre classes are true to the roots of Lotte Berk's approach, and which are simply creative movement, aerobics or other approaches to group fitness, in a studio lined with ballet barres and mirrors.

 This is a key part of what makes Barre Guild Academy stand apart from all others.
 Our leadership team has traveled to the UK to train directly with Lotte Berk's daughter, Esther Fairfax – the only living descendant of Lotte Berk, and the bearer of Lotte's legacy in movement training, philosophy and teaching methodology.

 WATCH NOW: Carrying on the legacy of Lotte Berk